audiomuffin/rsyncnet_py/README.md

 rsyncnet_py is a collection of Python scripts designed for simplifying the setup for backing up a directory using [rsync.net](http://rsync.net).
-It's very rudimentary (and Mac-only) for the moment, but I'll keep creating and updating scripts as often as I can.
+It's very rudimentary for the moment, but I'll keep creating and updating scripts as often as I can.
 Thanks for using!

-**NOTE**: This is alpha-quality software.

 ### License